About salary.city

 Salary numbers lie.
 A $120k offer in San Francisco and a $90k offer in Austin sound like a $30k difference — but when you factor in housing, taxes, and everyday costs, the Austin offer might actually leave you with more money in your pocket.

 salary.city exists to fix this.
-We combine official Bureau of Labor Statistics (BLS) wage data with real cost-of-living data from the Census Bureau to show you what your salary actually buys in any given city.
+We combine official Bureau of Labor Statistics (BLS) wage data, U.S. Department of Labor H-1B certified salary disclosures, HUD rent benchmarks and regional cost assumptions to estimate what your salary actually buys in any given city.

 What Makes Us Different